rajbos/rajbos.github.io/_posts/2021-12-11-GitHub-Actions-Maturity-Levels.md

 The `using` indicates that this action runs under node, so it is JavaScript based.
 This can be compiled TypeScript, so the next step is to look for the entry point and how it got there.
 Often you find a `src` folder and the TypeScript files in there (*.ts).
 Usually the starting file is then `main.ts` or `index.ts`.

 In this case we see a `main` property that indicates the starting point when this action starts, so `index.js` in the `dist` folder.
-This already is a good change this action is build with TypeScript.
+This already is a good chance this action is build with TypeScript.
 You often can find where it actually starts by checking the `packages.json` file.
 For this action we find `"main": "lib/main.js" in there, so we can find where it actually starts 😄.
 For TypeScript the file names just have the `.ts` extension.

 We also have a `post` definition here, which means that part of the action will also run at the end of a run: